 Over dinner one Sunday night, the subject of ketchup came up.
 Specifically, the various ways of storing it.
 Mommyo had always refrigerated ketchup bottles after opening them, so The Nine-Year-Old was somewhat shocked to learn that once upon a time (and even now in certain households) ketchup was not refrigerated.

-Uncle Phil, Ketchup Maven, “Not even then.”
+Uncle Phil, Ketchup Expert, “Not even then.”

 Obviously such an earth-shattering claim required immediate investigation.
 Sure enough, our bottle of Heinz’ finest states in very small print on the back “For best results, refrigerate after opening.”